NitinTheCoder/NitinTheCoder/README.md

 - 👋 Hi, I’m @NitinTheCoder
 - 👀 I’m interested in games
-- 🌱 I’m currently learning at collage
+- 🌱 I’m currently learning at college
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 NitinTheCoder/NitinTheCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.